Zvki1/careerup2/README.md

 # CAREERUP B2B Website
-this the b2b website for our platform to register new startup founders and showcase our services a b2b website for CAREERUP platform to register new startup founders and showcase the services.
+a b2b website for CAREERUP platform to register new startup founders and showcase the services.

 ## Demo